 4. Unplugging my cell phone charger: Appliances that are plugged in still suck energy even when they aren't in use.
 I've heard that the seeminlgy innocuos cell phone charger is one of the worst culprits, so I keep it ungplugged when it's not powering up my phone.

-thermostat in check: In the summer, it's set no lower than the recommended 80 degrees Farenheit and in the winter, it's not higher than 68 degrees.
+5. Keeping the thermostat in check: In the summer, it's set no lower than the recommended 80 degrees Farenheit and in the winter, it's not higher than 68 degrees.
 For every one degree, that's plus or minus 1 percent on your energy bill.

 6. Recycle: I recycle as many things as I can!
 Cardboard, glass, plastic, paper, you name it.
 I even recycle little things like yogurt containers.